altairlight/DeepLabCut/README.md

 # deeplabcut_kaist
-Upgraded DeepLabCut for Synaptic Brain Dysfunctions Lab in KAIST, South Korea.
+Changed DeepLabCut for Synaptic Brain Dysfunctions Lab in KAIST, South Korea.

-Forked from commit ce44697 of https://github.com/AlexEMG/DeepLabCut and some of it's codes have been fixed.
+Forked from commit https://github.com/altairlight/DeepLabCut/commit/195c32e3aa05fce46c57639e238ab3525682ccb8 and some of it's codes have been fixed.

 You can use this code by 3 steps.